Obama, Romney focus on swing states in late campaigning

 In a race where the two candidates and their party allies raised a combined $2 billion, the most in U.S. history, both sides have pounded the heavily contested battleground states with an unprecedented barrage of ads.

-(Additional reporting by Jeff Mason and Patricia Zengerle; Editing by Alistair Bell, Frances Kerry, Doina Chiacu)
+(Writing by Steve Holland; Editing by Alistair Bell, Frances Kerry and Cynthia Osterman)